premkattamanchi/InsuranceManagement/README.md

 -->**To execute a JAR file from GitHub, follow the steps below:**

-1. Download the JAR file from the GitHub repository to your local system.
+1. Download the JAR file from the GitHub repository to your local system.You can access this jar file from package out/artifacts from the master branch.

 2. Open the terminal/command prompt and navigate to the directory where the JAR file is saved.